annanotaro/Data_EEG_Brainhack/README.md

 Download links are listed in the WAY-EEG-GAL data descriptor (figshare archive, CC BY 4.0).

+## Conversion from MATLAB to JSON

+The original WAY-EEG-GAL data are provided as MATLAB .mat files.
+To make them easier to handle in Python, we converted them into structured JSON:

+1. **Session files** (HS_P*_S*.mat, WS_P*_S*.mat) → JSON with EEG, EMG, KIN, ENV, MISC sections, each containing signals, channel names, and sampling rates.
+2. **Marker files** (P*_AllLifts.mat) → JSON with columns and data tables storing event information.

+This keeps the original sampling rates and provides a consistent, ML-friendly format for downstream preprocessing.

 ## Preprocessing
 1. ### Band-pass filtering and channel selection